One of the new features available in Rufus 2.0 and above versions is the ability to create Windows To Go drives in a few mouse clicks.

 Step 8: Select the Windows To Go option before clicking the Start button.
 You’ll see the following dialog if your USB drive has Removable attribute.

-You can skip the warning and click Yes but the performance of your Windows To Go drive might not be as good as Windows To Go certified drives.
+You can skip the warning and click the Yes button, but the performance of your Windows To Go USB drive might not be as good as Windows To Go certified drives.

 Next, you’ll see “Your USB drive will be erased” warning.
 Click the OK button to begin installing Windows.

-Once the job is done, you’ll see Ready message.
+Once the job is done, you’ll see the “Ready” message.
 You can now restart your computer to test your newly prepared Windows To Go drive.
 Good luck!

 Do let us know if you have any difficulties in following the guide or experiencing any issues by leaving comments.